 The distance and unforgiving conditions that prevail as the field go past the Greyville winning post twice, are great levelers and a look at the list of champions beaten in the Gold Cup is a long one, with less-fancied runners carrying less weight often winning.

 Sun Lad won the first running in 1926.
 He raced in the silks of leading owner-breeder Sir Abe Bailey.
-The Gold Cup was one of just two wins for Sun Lad during the season.
+The Gold Cup was one of just two wins for Sun Lad that season.
 He is frankly unlikely to be regarded as one of the race’s better winners.

 The first horse to win the Gold Cup on two occasions was Humidor, who was victorious in 1933 and 1935.